20220614_101630

 Subsidized child care is financial assistance to income-eligible families to cover some or all of their childcare costs, depending on their need.

-EarlyLearningSF.org has replaced the SF3C database and is a county-wide list of income-eligible families with children 0-13 years who are seeking subsidized child care.
+EarlyLearningSF.org is a county-wide list of income-eligible families with children 0-13 years who are seeking subsidized child care.

 How can ELS help me?